Linux for Network Engineers Training Course

 Requirements

-- A basic understanding of computers
+- A fundamental understanding of computers is required.

 Audience